Mediation and custody evaluation services that are affordable, comprehensive and equitable.

 A: The custody evaluators at MCES are all doctoral level clinicians and are all members of the AFCC.
 In addition to our mental health and psychological training, our custody evaluators are familiar with the laws in the Commonwealth of Pennsylvania, have expertise in the divorce process and its effects on your family, and have an understanding of child development issues and the needs of your child(ren).
 You should be comfortable with the evaluator and feel free to ask questions about their qualifications, training and experience.

 Q: How can I prepare for the evaluation?

 A: The best way to prepare for the evaluation is to just be yourself and make sure to attend all scheduled sessions on time.
 The evaluator is there to help your family and to help the judge figure out what will be in the best interests of your child(ren) so your cooperation is expected and appreciated by all.
 You may still have a lot of hurt and angry feelings toward the other parent, but marital issues may not be relevant to child custody issues.
 Don’t think of the custody evaluation process as a win/lose situation.
 This is a good time to put the past behind you, focus on the future and do what’s best for your child(ren).
 Plan to be open and honest with the evaluator.
 Consult with your attorney as needed throughout the evaluation process.
 Keep your appointments as scheduled.
-Organize school and health records, and other information that the evaluator asks to review.
+Organize school and health records, and other information that the evaluator may ask to review.
 Make notes of the questions you want to ask during the evaluation process.
 If you have information that you want to provide to the evaluator, please make sure to have a copy of the information for the other parent as well.

 Q: Will the children be interviewed?